Dominic8999/random-quote-generator/README.md

 ## 💡 Future Plans

-- ✅ Mobile responsiveness improvements
+- ✅ improving styles and design in general
-- 🔖 Local storage for saved quotes
+- 🔧 Bug-fixes
-- 🎨 Custom Themes:
+- 🎨 Custom Themes
+- 🔍 Retrieving quotes from certain authors
+- 🖍 Different types of quotes

 ---